-If you are arrested and will be subject to blood alcohol testing, the officer must inform you of your chemical test rights.
+If you are arrested for impaired driving and will be subject to blood alcohol testing, the officer must inform you of your chemical test rights.
 The explanation will typically include a description of the consequences you will face if you refuse to take a chemical test, and of your right to obtain a blood or urine sample so you can conduct your own test.
 If the police fail to inform you of the consequences of refusing to take a chemical test, you may be able to challenge a suspension of your driver's license resulting from your refusal, and you may be able to keep the test result from being admitted into evidence during the prosecution of your case.

 If you wish to be able to verify your sobriety, the best form of verification is a blood test.
 Urine tests are the least accurate measurement of your blood alcohol, as your urine often does not reflect your blood alcohol content at a particular point in time.
 However, if you believe that you are, in fact, over the legal limit, you may wish to gamble on urine testing, if your state grants you that option.

 Obviously, lab testing errors can occur, which can render any test result inaccurate.
 However, the most significant concern for blood testing is whether the test is of the whole blood or of the blood serum.
 Police crime labs will test the whole blood, and will produce a "blood alcohol content" figure on that basis.
 However, many hospitals and clinics test only the blood serum, resulting in a blood alcohol content figure that can be 25% - 33% higher than a whole blood test result.
 A hospital may also use an alcohol swab before drawing the blood sample, which may contaminate the sample.